57blocks/Stellar-AutoAction/README.md

 # AutoAction

-AutoAction is a comprehensive solution for managing OAuth, wallets, and tasks through a command-line interface (CLI) and a server endpoint.
+AutoAction is a comprehensive solution for managing Auth, wallets, and tasks through a command-line interface (CLI) and a server endpoint.

 ## Command Line Interface (CLI)

 ### Goals

-1. Provide a user-friendly CLI for AutoAction's OAuth, wallet, and task management functionalities.
+1. Provide a user-friendly CLI for AutoAction's Auth, wallet, and task management functionalities.
 2. Enhance the ease of creating and executing handler functions.

 ### Key Technologies